Sciss/ScissDSP/README.md

 ## building

-This project compiles with sbt against Scala 2.13, 2.12.
+This project builds with sbt against Scala 2.13, 2.12, Dotty (JVM) and 2.13 (Scala.js).
 The last version to support Scala 2.11 was v1.3.2.

 The project depends
-on [JTransforms](https://sites.google.com/site/piotrwendykier/software/jtransforms) for the FFT.
-JTransforms provides three licenses (MPL/LGPL/GPL) and is incorporated here based on the GNU LGPL.
+on [Transforms4s](https://github.com/Sciss/Transform4s) for the FFT.

 ## linking